 In 1993, after serving Neveh Shalom and Portland’s Jewish community for 40 years, Rabbi Stampfer retired, becoming the congregation’s first Rabbi Emeritus and continuing to this day to teach and participate in congregational life.
 He was succeeded by Rabbi Daniel Isaak, who served as Senior Rabbi from 1993 until 2015.
 Like his predecessor, Rabbi Isaak led the congregation in thoughtful dialogues through a Jewish lens about modern issues which included LGBTQ rights, Muslim-Jewish relations, and environmental responsibility.

 Today Neveh Shalom is maintaining its long tradition of balancing Jewish customs and rituals with progressive values, and continuing in its commitment to bring Jewish values into the concerns of the modern world.
 With a rich diversity of educational opportunities for all ages, the congregation is more open than ever before to new conversations about how to carry Jewish tradition progressively forward into the future.

 We would like to thank all of the staff at OJMCHE, particularly Judy Margles, Anne LeVant Prahl, and especially Rachael Walkinshaw, for their extensive work putting together this pictorial essay of our very beginning 150 years ago, through the merging of Ahavai Sholom and Neveh Zedek, and the dedication of our present location.

-Rachael Walkinshaw is a Judaic Studies minor at Portland State University and currently the Sara Glascow Cogan Judaic Studies Intern at the OJMCHE.
+At the time of this writing, Rachael Walkinshaw was a Judaic Studies minor at Portland State University and the Sara Glasgow Cogan Judaic Studies Intern at the OJMCHE.
 Her great-grandparents were members of Ahavai Sholom, and she has been involved with Jewish education for more than ten years, teaching at Shir Tikvah’s Nashira Project.